php-mime-mail-parser/php-mime-mail-parser/README.md

 // Pass in a writeable path to save attachments
 $attach_dir = '/path/to/save/attachments/'; 	// Be sure to include the trailing slash
-$include_inline = false 			// Optional argument to include inline attachments (default: false)
+$include_inline = true  			// Optional argument to include inline attachments (default: true)
 $Parser->saveAttachments($attach_dir [,$include_inline]);

 // Get an array of Attachment items from $Parser